Skip to content

 The German competition and markets authority (Bundeskartellamt) is primarily responsible for enforcing competition law and preventing anti-competitive behaviour.
 While the Bundeskartellamt does not have a specific mandate to address unsubstantiated sustainability claims, it can take action against companies that engage in misleading or deceptive practices that harm competition or consumers.
 In recent years, the Bundeskartellamt has investigated several companies for environmental claims that could be considered misleading.
 These cases have mostly focused on greenwashing or misleading claims related to the environmental attributes of a product.
 For example, the Bundeskartellamt imposed a fine on a major car manufacturer for using manipulative software in its diesel engines.
 While this case focused on emissions fraud rather than unsubstantiated sustainability claims, it does demonstrate the authority’s willingness to take action against companies that engage in deceptive environmental practices.

 Currently, the EU Commission has issued an EU wide regulation against greenwashing.
 Under the new Directive (EU) 2024/825 (so called “Empco Directive”), vague environmental claims (“climate neutral”), without evidence of excellent environmental performance or voluntary sustainability labels, that have not been verified by third parties or authorities, are to be added to the so-called blacklist of prohibited misleading business practices.
 This goes further than the ban on labelling products as climate neutral or positive if they are based on CO2 compensation, which the EU has already adopted.
-Germany is obliged to transpose this directive into national law by March 2026, with the provisions to apply from September 2026.
+The German Bundestag approved the implementation in December 2025.
+The regulations will take effect from September 2026.

 14. Have there been any test cases brought against businesses for unsubstantiated enterprise wide sustainability commitments?